Beta testing your app and in-app products

 Send the link to your beta app to everyone on the ACL.
-This link is stored in the app’s Detail view in the Dashboard.
+This link is stored in the app’s Detail view in Dev Center.

 When testers get the link, they can open it on their Windows Phone and download your beta app from the Store.

-In-app products submitted for beta apps are in the beta only.
+In-app products submitted for beta apps will only exist in that beta version.

 An in-app product inherits the ACL from the app it’s associated with, and will only be available to testers on that list.

 Your app’s beta testers don’t pay to test your in-app products.